manzanillo/wox_youtube_plugin/README.md

 Before being able to use the plugin you have to create an API key for Youtube.
 After creating it, you can parse it into the config.json file or use "yt --config api *Your key here*".

-To change the language use "yt --language *your 2 char language code" and to change the maximum number of results displayed to e.g. 0 use "yt --config maxResults 10".
+To change the language use "yt --language *your 2 char language code*" (like it for italian, da for dansk or de for german) and to change the maximum number of results displayed to e.g. 10 use "yt --config maxResults 10".